CERT-Polska/mquery/docs/configuration.md

 value use `REDIS_HOST`.
 Environment variables take precedence over values from the config file!

+Currently, supported configuration keys are:

+- `redis.host`: Hostname of a main redis server.
+- `redis.port`: Port of a main redis server.
+- `mquery.backend`: URL to a ursadb instance (for example, `tcp://ursadb-server:9281`)
+- `mquery.plugins`: List of supported plugins, separated by commas (for example `plugins.archive:GzipPlugin, plugins.custom:CustomPlugin`)

 ## Mquery plugin configuration

 In contrast to the core configuration, plugins can be configured dynamically.